 Can Marital Fault Impact Your Marital Property Division?

 You may be angry if your spouse has wronged you in some way but it’s important to understand this: nine times out of 10, the court does not care who is at fault.
-The very narrow exception is when substantial marital assets were spent on an affair.
+The very narrow exception is when substantial marital assets were spent on an affair or dissipated for non-marital purposes, but these are rare.
 Otherwise, all marital property will be divided fairly and equitably between the parties.
 What’s “fair and equitable” is up to a judge or the parties to work out.
 That is why it is important to have an experienced Monmouth County equitable distribution lawyer vouching for you.

 Is My Spouse Entitled to My Retirement Assets?